nebula-plugins/nebula-publishing-plugin/README.md

 Provides publishing related plugins to reduce boiler plate and add functionality to maven-publish/ivy-publish.
 Current plugins:

-* 'nebula-maven-publishing' - Clean up maven output
+* 'nebula-publishing' - Clean up maven output
-  * Refreshes version and groupId, in case it changes after the publication is initially created
-  * Creates a single publication called mavenJava
-  * Sets description in the pom
-  * Alias "install" task to publishMavenJavaPublicationToMavenLocal, analogous to mvn install
-  * Includes Exclude Rules in the pom
-  * Updates versions in the pom to resolved version, if a dynamic version was used.
 * DEPRECATED: 'nebula-source-jar' - Creates a sources jar, that contains the source files.
 Replace with 'nebula.source-jar'.
 * DEPRECATED: 'nebula-javadoc-jar' - Create a javadoc jar, that contains the html files from javadoc.
 Replace with 'nebula.javadoc-jar'.
 * DEPRECATED: 'nebula-test-jar' - Creates a jar containing test classes, and a "test" configuration that other projects can depend on.
 Occasionally projects may want to depend on test fixtures from other modules.
 To add a dependency on this you will add `testCompile project(path: ':<project>', configuration: 'test')` to the `dependencies` block.
 Replace with 'nebula.test-jar'.